isomerpages/mlaw-corp/index.md

   href="https://www.scamshield.gov.sg">www.scamshield.gov.sg</a>.<br><br>The
-  Ministry of Law (MinLaw) has commissioned Nexus Link Pte Ltd to conduct a survey on the legal needs and experiences of Singapore residents from Aug to Nov 2025.
+  Ministry of Law (MinLaw) has commissioned Nexus Link Pte Ltd to conduct a survey on the legal needs and experiences of Singapore residents from Aug to Mar 2026.
 The survey does not require respondents to transfer money or disclose any bank details.
 If in doubt, please contact MinLaw at 1800 2255 529.
 sections: